-The UK Government has announced an Avian Influenze Prevention zone, which came into force from the 3rd November.
+The UK Government has announced an Avian Influenze Prevention zone.

 Zoos and Safari Parks receives expert guidance from BIAZA (British and Irish Association of Zoos and Aquariums) to put measures in place.